 Earlier this year, as part of our Ask The Trace series, reader Karen Kanter wrote in with a question not unlike the one that had motivated Advance Local and its collaborators.
 Kanter happens to back tighter gun restrictions, and had been frustrated by the devolution of her conversations with those who don’t.
 “What are the most effective strategies” she asked, “for having a meaningful, productive talk with someone who is an ardent gun supporter?”

 To answer her question, we asked Godfrey and Lotto what worked for them.
 Below appears a transcript of their responses, edited for length and clarity.

-If you try their advice, please drop me a line at [email protected] to let me know how it goes — we may publish your comments in an upcoming story.
+If you try their advice, let us know in the form below — we may publish your comments in an upcoming story.

 Don’t go in expecting to convert the other person